TikhonJelvis/resume/tikhon-jelvis-resume.md

   * Led software design for warehouse operations simulation (Python)
     * Simulated scenarios for new automation in Perth-Amboy flow center
     * Evolved into labor planning tool for 30+ Target distribution centers
-  * Led team to define explicit protocols between pipeline components
+  * Led team to define explicit protocols between pipeline components (Haskell)
     * Saved hours of work each week when deploying pipelines
     * Designed interface description language to help overcome the team's initial friction: \github{target/theta-idl}
   * Taught multi-year course on functional programming and Haskell